 I once wanted with all my heart to be an actress, but over time that passion evolved into a love of being among those in a play, whether with a role (I played Shaw's Saint Joan when I was three months pregnant and vomiting in the dressing room; I played Miss Alma in Summer and Smoke in a converted burlesque house in New Orleans; I played Amanda in The Glass…Continue

 Alice in Wonderland was always a favorite book of mine.
-I was a little "old" when first read it--I was about 13, and was fascinated by the word-play and the situation of the little girl inadvertently experiencing changes in her own body and encountering…Continue
+I was a little "old" when first read it--I was about 13, and was fascinated by the word-play and the situation of the little girl inadvertently experiencing changes in her own body and encountering a bizarre world of creatures giving her conflicting messages.

 He was not a Hallmark card “dad.”
 I read those cards with their typical sentiments, "You were always there for me," "You are my best friend, Dad," and, "The best father I could wish for."
 I am perplexed.
 My two siblings and I would be hard pressed to say any such thing to the daddy we knew.
-We admired him, we…Continue
+We admired him, we loved him, we respected him, but the love we felt from him…Continue

 The Globe Theatre, London